 Free bartender job description.
 A bartender is a professional who concocts, prepares, and serves alcoholic beverages behind a restaurant or state-licensed bar establishment.
 Bartenders not only prepare alcoholic beverages but ensure supplies and inventory of the bar area are ready for patrons.

 Bartender Job Description Sample

 Our bar establishment is seeking an experienced bartender or entry-level bartender who can help our bartending needs.
-The bartender job includes checking the legal drinking age of each patron, preparing mix drinks (cocktail drinks), serving drink orders, and preparing each drink to specification.
-The bartender will assume responsibility for the bar area, ensuring bar inventory, clean glasses are readily available, and ensuring a clean bar for new customers.
+The bartender's job includes checking the legal drinking age of each patron.
+Preparing mix drinks (cocktail drinks), serving drink orders, and preparing each drink to specification.
+A bartender will assume responsibility for the bar area, ensuring bar inventory and clean glasses are readily available.
+And ensuring a clean bar for new customers.

 Bartender Duties and Responsibilities

 Below are the bartender responsibilities and job duties: